run-llama/llama_index/docs/guides/usage_pattern.md

 # Set summary text
 # you can set the summary manually, or you can
-# generate the summary itself using GPT Index
+# generate the summary itself using LlamaIndex
 index1.set_text("summary1")
 index2.set_text("summary2")